kdm9/2016-bodega-gbs/text/KDM_GBS-background-workflow.rst

 remove shorter reads.
 We use a tool of our own named gbsqc, but Trimmomatic and other similar tools will work just as well (albeit with more duct-tape).
 As we have many files now, we need to loop over each of them.
-Since we have multiple cores to use, we can utilise GNU parallel instead of a simple for loop.
+Since we have multiple cores to use, we can utilise GNU parallel instead of a simple for loop [#]_.

 <++>Pre-prepare samples file

 .. code-block:: shell

   cut -f 3 < Emel-lb1234.axe >Emel-lb1234.samples
-  mkdir -p qcd report
+  mkdir -p qcd reports
   cat Emel-lb1234.samples | parallel -j 4 --verbose \
     gbsqc -q 25                                     \
           -l 64                                     \